vigneshsweekaran/vigneshsweekaran.github.io/content/helm/tutorials/interview-questions.md

 * What is the use of _helpers.tpl?

-  Is used to define some templates or functions
+  It is used to define some templates or functions and then it can be referred in Kubernetes manifest files in templates folder.

 * Did you work on any flow controls, if yes where did you use?

   `if/else` for creating conditional blocks

   `with` to specify a scope

   `range` which provides a "for each"-style loop

   [Official Documentation](https://helm.sh/docs/chart_template_guide/control_structures/)